Code-Institute-Submissions/MS1-Portfolio-4/README.md

 ### Testing User Stories from User Experience (UX) Section

--   #### First Time Visitor Goals
+-   #### First Time and Returning Visitor

-1. As a First Time Visitor, I want to easily understand the main purpose of the site.
+1. As a First Time Visitor, I want to easily understand the main purpose of the site and easily be able to navigate throughout the site to find content.

+    1. The logo on the upper left side shows the name and the words "Industrial Designer".
     2. Upon entering the site, users can see a photo of the designer along with a phrase that represents his work philosophy.
      Below the photo, you can find details about the designer like work experience, education, and awards that make it clear he is an industrial designer.

     3. On the bottom there is an image with logos of the software the designer has experience using, the logo is easily recognized by fellow designers.

-4. As a First Time Visitor, I want to easily be able to navigate throughout the site to find content.

-5. The landing site has been designed to be simple and give an introduction of the designer.
+    4. The landing site has been designed to be simple and give an introduction of the designer.
 At the top of the page, there is a navigation bar, each link describes where it will lead you.

-6. Once you go to the work section you can find the different projects, if you hover over the projects you can see a description and the option to click anywhere on the image which will take you to the site of that specific project, and you will be able to see more images and get more information about it.
+    5. Once you go to the work section you can find the different projects, if you hover over the projects you can see a description and the option to click anywhere on the image which will take you to the site of that specific project, and you will be able to see more images and get more information about it.

+2. As a returning visitor, I would like to find a way of contacting him and follow him on social networks.

-7. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+        1. To the right hand side of the footer the user can scroll to the bottom of any page on the site to locate social media links.

-8. Contact form won't allow you to send a message if all the fields are not properly filled.
+        2. There is a contact form in the contact page (Backend not yet implemnted).

 ### Further Testing